figaw/praqma.com/_services/assessments.md

 ## A model-based assessment

 We’ve learned to recognize various signs indicating different levels of ‘continuous delivery maturity’ and have used them to create a model.
 We use the model to categorize our findings, observations and recommendations.

 At Praqma we are all very engaged in continuous delivery and find the model incredibly useful when discussing with clients, colleagues, user groups, companions, audiences etc.

 You can learn more about the model at http://code-maturity.praqma.com/model/

+{% include call_to_action.html %}